Skip to content

 2. Acts of fraud

-3. Thief and/misuse of NSJC’s properties, assets or resources
+3. Theft and misuse of NSJCS's properties, assets, or resources

 4. Breach of laws